Hyamus

-In Greek mythology, Hyamus (Ancient Greek: Ὕαμος) was a son of Lycorus and possibly Evadne.
+In Greek mythology, Hyamus (Ancient Greek: Ὕαμος) was a son of Lycorus.
 It was related of him that after the Great Deluge, he became king over a people dwelling around Mount Parnassus, and founded Hyampolis.
 He was married to Melantheia, a daughter of Deucalion, and had at least two daughters, Celaeno and Melanis, of whom either might have been mother of Delphus.